un1tz3r0/guided-diffusion-un1tz3r0/README.md

 * Removed MPI.

-You don't need MPI for single-GPU machines. mpi4py package was removed, and you no longer need to install it on Kaggle (which took some guys up to 40 minutes)
+You don't need MPI for single-GPU machines. mpi4py package was removed, and you no longer need to install it on Kaggle (which took some guys up to 40 minutes) As a side effect, uses 1.5Gb less VRAM ¯\_(ツ)_/¯

 #